Andrejkf/solution_advanced_lane_finding/report_template.md

 5.1.1.
 Function drawcurvedline() was defined. (cell 62 Jupyter notebook).
 Used to estimate curvature radius for lanes.

 A conversion *from pixel units  to meters* is done.
-Then an estimation is done using numpy.polyfit().
+Then a seccond order polinomial regression estimation is done using numpy.polyfit().

 To ilustrate process, code is shown below:
 ```